jramos/cgminer_manager/README.md

 # CgminerManager

-A web manager for cgminer instances written in Ruby on Rails.
+A web manager for cgminer written in Ruby on Rails.
 It allows for remote management and monitoring of a multiple cgminer instances.
+Features include:

+* Pool summary - aggregate miner statistics
+* Miner summary - an overview of miner status
+* Miner detail - a breakdown of miner performance and configuration

 ## Requirements